RichSnei/ReactTestCode/README.md

 # ReactTestCode
 This is the first piece of ReactJS code I wrote.
-It was a interview tech assessment
+It was for an interview tech assessment.
+I had to learn react in order to finish the assessment.

 ## The problem